sowrensen/laravel-shurjopay/README.md

 > A package for handling ShurjoPay payment gateway in Laravel applications

 Laravel-ShurjoPay is a package for handling ShurjoPay payment gateway easily in Laravel applications.
-It has some advantages over the official package provided by ShurjoPay—like auto-discovery for **Laravel 5.5+**—and is much more configurable and well-structured.
+It has some advantages over the package provided by ShurjoPay and is much more configurable and well-structured.

+##### Key differences with the official package

+- Auto discovery for Laravel 5.5+ projects. 🔍
+- ShurjoPay configurations can be defined on the fly. 🛸
+- Uses **Guzzle** instead of cURL by default.

+#### Changelog

+For detailed changelog please see [this file](CHANGELOG.MD).

 Installation
 ---